AineshSridhar/hackmernai/README.md

-# 🍽️ FoodMind – AI-Powered Diet Buddy
+# 🍽️ NutriAI – AI-Powered Diet Buddy

-**FoodMind** is your intelligent diet companion.
+**NutriAI** is your intelligent diet companion.
 Just input your eating habits, dietary restrictions, and personal health goals—our AI does the rest!
 Get a personalized meal plan and shopping list based on real food data to help you stay healthy and on track.

 ---